All right, hour two, Sean Hannity show as we continue from our nation's capital, the swamp, the sewer.

 I mean, they're still losing their minds over Donald Trump.

-I I mean to watch conspiracy theorist Rachel Maddow complain comparing Elon Musk to a Nazi and comparing you know all of this in the scathing rant and slamming the president of these tech CEOs because now they want free speech because they feel like they were abused by the Biden administration to lie about COVID and to lie about Hunter's laptop and want to get things right.
+I mean, to watch conspiracy theorist Rachel Maddow comparing Elon Musk to a Nazi and comparing, you know, all of this and this scathing rant and slamming the president of these tech CEOs because now they want free speech because they feel like they were abused by the Biden administration to lie about COVID and to lie about Hunter's laptop and want to get things right.

-By the way, this was prior to the election, at least in the case to Mark Zuckerberg.
+By the way, this was prior to the election, at least in the case of Mark Zuckerberg.

-Um and so changes were you know happening to begin with.
+And so changes were, you know, happening to begin with.

-They convinced their audiences that Kamala even had a chance of winning.
+They convince their audiences that Kamala even had a chance of winning.

 She did not.

-Uh but this is what they were saying about preemptive pardons in 2020, and we'll conclude it with Adam Schiff, who listen to his words closely, because he's one of the people that got the preemptive pardon.
+And we'll conclude it with Adam Schiff, who listened to his words closely because he's one of the people that got the preemptive pardon.

 President's reportedly asking his staff whether he can issue preemptive pardons for himself, his family members, Rudy Giuliani.